 That being said, research highlighted by InsideSales.com shows 35-50% of sales go to the vendor that responds first – which presents marketing teams with an interesting challenge.
 How can you effectively deliver thoroughly qualified leads to sales before a competitor seizes the opportunity to scoop them up?

 This is exactly why jointly defining and implementing a system with Sales for properly scoring and vetting SQLs is one of the most important exercises a business can do to improve efficiency, shorten the sales cycle and ultimately increase the company's revenue.
-Here are 4 tips you can use to make this happen:
+Here are four tips you can use to make this happen:

 You've probably heard it all before.
 One of the biggest complaints you might hear from Marketing is that Sales doesn’t effectively follow up on their leads.
 Meanwhile, Sales claims that the leads Marketing is delivering aren't any good.
 Hopefully, your departments are relatively in sync and avoiding this problem.
-But if there is this type of tension between them, achieving greater marketing & sales alignment—including the establishment of a shared definition for a sales qualified lead—should be top priority.
+But if there is this type of tension between them, achieving greater marketing & sales alignment—including the establishment of a shared definition for a sales qualified lead—should be a top priority.

 Arrange a meeting with various marketing and sales team members, and discuss topics like:

 It's also a good idea to take a good, hard look at the buyer's journey for your best customers.
 What source did they come from?
 What website pages did they visit?
 What forms did they fill out?
 How did they conduct their market research?
 And of course, what happened in the sales conversations that compelled them to buy.
 Answers to these types of questions will help you formulate ways to better content.
-Marketing will also have a much more solidified definition of an SQL, and with this shared definition in place, your marketing team can better align their efforts with the needs of the sales team.
+Marketing will also have a much more solidified definition of an SQL, and with this shared definition in place, your marketing team can better align its efforts with the needs of the sales team.

 Here is some more information on what types of data your marketing and sales team members should be sharing to maintain efficiency and transparency.